SMALL BUSINESS GRANT PROGRAM

 GMS has made $60,000 available for the 2021 Grant Program and will award individual grants of $3,000.

 The application is now closed.
 Applicants will be notified of their award status by Wednesday, April 14th.
-The list of the 20 grant recipients will be added to the website by April 20th.
+The list of the 20 grant recipients can be found here.

 Find the online application below